A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

-In this section we apply our isometry Theorem~\ref{T:DerivedIsometry} to solve an open question on the closedeness of the convolution distance (see Remark 2.3 of \cite{Kash18}). \begin{thm} The convolution distance is closed, that is, for $F,G \in \Obj(\D^b_{\R c}(\kk_\R)) $ and $\varepsilon \geq 0$ :
+In this section we apply our isometry Theorem~\ref{T:DerivedIsometry} to answer an open question of Kashiwara-Schapira on the closedness of the convolution distance (see Remark 2.3 of \cite{Kash18}) in the one dimensional case.
+More precisely, we show that the convolution distance is closed between constructible sheaves over $\R$.
+We also provide a counter-example to this statement without constructibility assumption. \begin{thm} The convolution distance is closed on $ \D^b_{\R c}(\kk_\R)$.
+That is, for $F,G \in \D^b_{\R c}(\kk_\R)$ and $\varepsilon \geq 0$ : $d_C(F,G) \leq \varepsilon \iff F \sim_\varepsilon G. $

 \end{thm}